 Jerry joined Watsi on October 19th, 2013.
 Eight years ago, Jerry joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jerry's most recent donation traveled 1,000 miles to support Said, a soccer-loving 10-year-old from Venezuela, to fund surgery for his birth condition.
+Jerry's most recent donation traveled 1,900 miles to support Jean Pierre, a 45-year-old father from Haiti, to fund cardiac surgery to finally heal a condition that has gone undiagnosed since birth.

 Said is an active and fun-loving kid.
 He was born in Venezuela but due to the crisis there, almost 4 years ago his parents decided to move to Colombia seeking for better opportunities.
 Said loves soccer and video games, and is the youngest sibling in his family.
 His mother shared that he was first diagnosed with cryptorchidism in Venezuela, but despite her efforts she hasn't been able to find the way to pay for his surgery or find a hospital that could help them.
 Surgery is important to prevent him from having testicular cancer or a hernia.
 Fortunately, our medical partner Clínica Noel is helping Said to access care.
 He's scheduled for surgery on February 2nd and his family is raising $1,167 to cover his medical treatment.
 Said's mother said: "I'm really glad and thankful with those that might help my little boy, I've been seeking for years for a miracle.
 Knowing that I don't have the resources makes me feel helpless.
 Thank you so much for your help."